Accessible overviews of key current issues for library technology

-A recent report for the Society of College, National & University Libraries (Sconul) listed ‘students as customers’ as one of the five top 'transformational’ trends that will impact libraries over the next ten years.
+A recent report for the Society of College, National & University Libraries (SCONUL) listed ‘students as customers’ as one of the five top 'transformational’ trends that will impact libraries over the next ten years.
 These student consumers are not all happy and one reason is the rising cost of textbooks and the lack of availability from libraries.
 The briefing paper looks at the textbook market and moves to digital and more interactive learning.
 It analyses new approaches to textbook publication and the new ways libraries are delivering e-textbooks to students including the rise of e-textbook platforms, Open Textbooks and institutional initiatives to combat rising textbook costs.
-It concludes with an analysis of the potential disruptive impact of new user focused e-textbook platforms.
+It concludes with an analysis of the potential disruptive impact of new user focused e-textbook platforms

 Students in many countries, especially the US and UK are concerned that the growing cost of higher education is not delivering good value.
 Excellence in teaching and a focus on measurement and assessment of learning outcomes have become entrenched in higher education policy and the strategies of academic institutions.
 In the UK this trend has crystallised in a new Teaching Excellence Framework (TEF) introduced by government in 2017.

 As a result library leaders around the world will need to become more strategic in articulating value propositions based around a more holistic view of library/learning resources.The value of data analytics will be a key driving force.
 Data from reading list systems and digital textbook platforms combined with information from other institutional systems will allow powerful insights to emerge.
 Such analytics will be invaluable to institutions, publishers and intermediaries as they look at new ways to deliver content.